The infinitesimal and global Thurston geometry of Teichm{\"u}ller space

-\textsc{Infinitesimal rigidity}: we prove the Thurston metric analogue of the (stronger and) infinitesimal form of the celebrated Royden theorem.
+\textsc{Infinitesimal rigidity}: We prove an infinitesimal rigidity theorem for the Thurston metric which is a stronger form of an analogue of the celebrated Royden infinitesimal rigidity theorem that holds for the Teichm\"uller metric.
 We show that isometries of the Thurston Finsler norm $\|\cdot\|_{\mathrm{Th}}$ on $T_x\teich(S)$ are precisely given by extended mapping classes on $S$.
 Stated precisely, \begin{theorem}[Infinitesimal rigidity] Consider two arbitrary points $x,y\in\teich(S)$.
 The normed vector spaces

 if and only if the hyperbolic surfaces $(S,x)\text{ and }(S,y)$ are isometric. \end{theorem}

 This project grew out of our attempt to prove \cref{main}, and the second author presented this earlier work in a series of lectures given at a CIMPA school in Varanasi in December 2019 \cite{O}.
 In the course of preparing the present paper, we learned of Pan's independent work \cite{P} establishing \cref{main}.
 Our respective proof strategies and the flavour of our work differ substantially: Pan's approach makes beautiful use of \cite[Theorem~3.1 and Theorem~10.1]{ThS} to efficiently establish infinitesimal rigidity.
 In contrast, in part informed by conversations with David Dumas and Kasra Rafi, we opt to follow Thurston's philosophy \cite{ThS}: \begin{displayquote} \textit{In the course of this paper, we will develop some other ideas which are of interest in their own right.
 The intent is not to give the slickest proof of the main theorem, but to develop a good picture.}